 Shifting out of P (Park) or N (Neutral) with the engine running at high speed may damage the transmission.
-The repairs would not be covered by the vehicle warranty.
+The repairs would not be covered by the vehicle (Continued)

+warranty.
 Be sure the engine is not running at high speed when shifting the vehicle.

-The vehicle is not designed to stay in N (Neutral) for more than five minutes.
-It may automatically shift into P (Park).
-N (Neutral) is not intended for towing.
-If the vehicle needs to be towed, see Transporting a Disabled Vehicle \$\phi\$ 412.
+The vehicle is not designed to stay in N (Neutral) for extended periods of time.
+It will automatically shift into P (Park).